JohanOhlin/divingintoazure/_posts/2019-04-06-injecting-options-in-aspnet-core.markdown

 ---
 layout: post
-title: "Configuration in ASP.NET Core"
+title: "Injecting Options in ASP.NET Core"
-date: 2019-03-18
+date: 2019-04-06
 tags: asp.net-core
 ---

 <p class="intro"><span class="dropcap">I</span>n ASP.NET Core there are some very interesting ways of handling and injecting options into classes.
-In this post I compare the different options you have at your disposal.</p>
+In this post I compare some of the different options you have at your disposal.</p>

-#### Setting up options
+In a [previous post]({{ site.baseurl }}{% post_url 2019-04-06-configuration-in-asp-net-core %}) I wrote the basics about how to configure options in ASP.NET Core.
+If you're not familiar with this topic then I suggest you read through that blog first.

 #### Comparison

-There are theee different ways to handle option injection in your classes.
+There are a few different ways to handle option injection in your classes.
 They are all quite straight forward to use.

 Interface | Automatic reloading | Works in a singleton service
 --- | --- | ---